pauljmello/Kalman-Filter/README.md

 # Kalman Filter

-In this implementation, I try to generalize the Kalman function for higher dimensional estimations.
+In this implementation, I try to utilize the Kalman function for higher dimensions through  estimations.
 This results in some offset behavior, but ultimately the dynamic process is able to model the data effectively.

 ## What is the Kalman Filter?